vamolessa/pepper/plugin-lsp/rc/help.md

 usage: `lsp-stop-all`

 ### `lsp-hover`
-Displays lsp hover information for the current buffer's main cursor position.
+Displays lsp hover information for the item under the main cursor.
 - usage: `lsp-hover`

 ### `lsp-definition`
-Jumps to the location of the definition of the item under the main cursor found by the lsp server.
+Jumps to the location of the definition of the item under the main cursor.
 - usage: `lsp-definition`

+### `lsp-declaration`
+Jumps to the location of the declaration of the item under the main cursor.
+- usage: `lsp-declaration`

+### `lsp-implementation`
+Jumps to the location of the implementation of the item under the main cursor.
+- usage: `lsp-implementation`

 ### `lsp-references`
-Opens up a buffer with all references of the item under the main cursor found by the lsp server.
+Opens up a buffer with all references of the item under the main cursor.
+Optionally overrides the `<context-len>` (default is `2`).
+That is: how many lines above and under each reference to show.
-- usage: `lsp-references [<flags>]`
+- usage: `lsp-references [<context-len>]`
-- flags:
-  - `-context=<number>` : how many lines of context to show.
-0 means no context is shown
-  - `-auto-close` : automatically closes buffer when no other client has it in focus

 ### `lsp-rename`
-Renames the item under the main cursor through the lsp server.
+Renames the item under the main cursor.
 - usage: `lsp-rename`

 ### `lsp-code-action`